Rumination vs Reflection: How to Tell the Difference and Stop Overthinking

 Rumination

-1. Change your body first Because your thoughts, emotions and body are deeply interconnected, changing your physical state is often the fastest way to interrupt rumination.
+Because your thoughts, emotions and body are deeply interconnected, changing your physical state is often the fastest way to interrupt rumination.
 Straighten your posture, take three slow deep breaths, unclench your jaw and relax your shoulders.
-These small physical shifts send a signal to your nervous system that you are safe, making it easier to return to a reflective state.
+These small physical shifts signal to your nervous system that you are safe — making it easier to return to a reflective state.

-2. Name what's happening Simply saying to yourself "I'm ruminating right now" creates a moment of distance between you and your thoughts.
+Simply saying to yourself "I'm ruminating right now" creates a moment of distance between you and your thoughts.
 You become the observer rather than the participant — which is exactly the quality that characterises reflection.

-3. Ask a different question Rumination tends to circle around questions like "Why did this happen to me?" or "What's wrong with me?"
-These questions have no useful answer and keep you stuck.
+Rumination tends to circle around questions like "Why did this happen to me?" or "What's wrong with me?" — questions with no useful answer.
 Try replacing them with "What can I learn from this?" or "What would I do differently next time?" — questions that are forward-facing and genuinely answerable.

-4. Set a time limit Give yourself a defined period — say 10 minutes — to think about the situation.
-When the time is up, consciously redirect your attention to something that requires your presence, whether that's a task, a conversation or physical activity.
+Give yourself a defined period — say 10 minutes — to think about the situation.
+When the time is up, consciously redirect your attention to something that requires your presence.

-5. Work with a coach Rumination is one of the most common patterns that brings people to coaching.
+Rumination is one of the most common patterns that brings people to coaching.
 A coach can help you develop the self-awareness to catch rumination earlier, and the practical tools to shift out of it more quickly and consistently over time.

-If you recognize yourself in this post and find that rumination is affecting your well-being, your work or your relationships, coaching can help.
+If you recognise yourself in this post and find that rumination is affecting your well-being, your work or your relationships, coaching can help.
 I work with people to develop the self-awareness and practical tools to manage their thinking more effectively — so they can spend less time stuck in their heads and more time living and working the way they want to.